arfenarf/jsl-mimic-omop/README.md

 * adding information that is not present in the structured data (such as non-Alcohol Use Disorder levels of drinking)
 * identifying other Social Determinants of Health
-* (in the dentistry use case) indentifying all non-dental diagnoses and conditions because they appear nowhere else
+* (in the dentistry use case) identifying all non-dental diagnoses and conditions because they appear nowhere else
 * locating information about care providers missing in structured data
 * adding family history